-- All documents submitted to Innovate BC become the property of the Innovate BC and are subject to the Province of British Columbia's Freedom of Information and Protection of Privacy Act.
-Personal and commercially sensitive information is protected. - Applicants are solely responsible for familiarizing themselves, and ensuring that they comply, with the laws applicable to the collection and dissemination of information, including resume details and other personal information concerning applicants and co-applicants submitted to Innovate BC.
+- All documents submitted to Innovate BC become the property of the Innovate BC and are subject to the Province of British Columbia's Freedom of Information and Protection of Privacy Act. - Applicants are solely responsible for familiarizing themselves, and ensuring that they comply, with the laws applicable to the collection and dissemination of information, including resume details and other personal information concerning applicants and co-applicants submitted to Innovate BC.
 Applicants will ensure that they obtain consent from all partners before submitting information to Innovate BC.